kriteeT/portfolio/README.md

 - version control (git)
 - cross browser(line browser).
 - RESTful API from server to display for customers.
-- rsponsive design (not just medai query)
+- responsive design (not just media query)

 ##  I am looking for